-- What aspect(s) of your work do you find most satisfying?
-Least satisfying?
+- What aspect(s) of your work do you find most satisfying and least satisfying?

 - What types of people probably would not enjoy this line of work?

-- What courses during training did you find most helpful?
+- What courses during college did you find most helpful?

-- What effect has your job had on your lifestyle?
-How does your job affect your personal life?
+- What effect has your job had on your personal life?

 - What advice do you have for someone considering a career in this field?